 Ten minutes up the valley in Plenty you will find the Salmon Ponds Heritage Hatchery and Garden.
 You can feed the fish, check out a fascinating fishing museum and,explore the lovely gardens.
 The café serves possibly the best pancakes in the Derwent Valley.

 On your way back to hobart you’ll drive right past MONA, Tasmania’s iconic modern art museum.
 You can either pencil it in for another day or it’s a great place to end the day with some cheese, wine and quirky art.

 Does walking through Georgian villages and relaxing on elm-lined riverbanks sound relaxing?

 The Heritage Highway between Hobart and Launceston features beautifully preserved buildings and structures.
-The drive can take anywhere from a couple of days to over a week as you soak up the history from the from one end of the state to the other.
+The drive can take anywhere from a couple of days to over a week as you soak up the history from one end of the state to the other.

 You can still get a taste of this from your base in Hobart.
-Campbell Town is 90 minutes from Hobart and boasts over 100 building over 100 years old.
+Campbell Town is 90 minutes from Hobart and boasts over 100 buildings over 100 years old.
 Follow the Convict Brick Trail around the town or walk along the Elizabeth River and see Red Bridge built by convicts in 1838.

 Between Campbell Town and Hobart there are stops at Oatlands, Ross and Richmond.
 Ross and Oatlands are full of sandstone buildings and cobblestone lanes that will take you back to a time of horse drawn carriages.